master-ds2e/NoSQL/README.md

 - Prior knowledge in Python is required and familiarity with programming concepts.
 - A laptop connected to the internet and running Windows, Linux, MacOS
-- Anaconda installed, see below.
+- Anaconda or Visual Studio Code installed, see below.
 Choose one of the IDE (I'll be using Spyder and Jupyter-Notebook)
 - One text editor ([Sublime](https://www.sublimetext.com/), [Atom](https://atom.io/), [Vim](https://www.vim.org/), ...)